A method for pushing content to a digital media device ‘trying and buying’

 Included in the Prior Art Database: 2008-Jul-30

 When dealing with media content that can be purchased on the web, users typically like to try out the media before committing to buy it.
 The current art allows for a person to sample songs on the web.
 However, what the current art lacks is the ability to proactively push content onto a pervasive device such as an MP3 player (e.g, an iPod) and then allow the user to play the content for only a limited period of time (e.g., play the pushed song once or for only a week).
 The proposed invention aims to provide a facility which addresses deficiencies in the current art.
+Our embodiment downloads the songs to the portal music device.
+The songs play once and are deactivated unless the user buys the song.

 A method for pushing content to a digital media device 'trying and buying'